IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-11-25-using-machine-learning-for-investing-in-the-stock-market.md

 - CompSoc
 github_username: 'suraj44'
 ---
-#Using Machine Learning for Investing in the Stock Market

 >Arthur Lee Samuel, the man who coined the term "machine learning" defined it as the field of study that gives computers the ability to learn without being explicitly programmed.